 That description itself is highly rhetorical and tendentious.
 Evagrius’s translation indicates that he had at hand the earlier anonymous translation.
 In describing translation techniques, Evagrius implicitly contrasted his translation with the earlier anonymous translation.

-Evagrius’s translation of the Life of Antony was much more popular than the anonymous translation.
-The leading scholar of Latin translations of Life on Antony declared:
+Evagrius’s translation of the Life of Anthony was much more popular than the anonymous translation.
+The leading scholar of Latin translations of Life on Anthony declared:

 Evagrius’s translation was immensely popular, as demonstrated by its preservation in more than 300 codices dating from the ninth through the sixteenth century.
 His translation has been mentioned in the writings of numerous medieval authors and has frequently been cited in medieval library catalogs.

 The anonymous translation, in contrast, was unknown in post-Renaissance scholarship until a century ago.
 Only one manuscript of the complete anonymous translation has survived.
 Across more than 1400 years, Evagrius’s Latin translation has been an overwhelming winner against the earlier anonymous Latin translation.